Shrijee Lifestyle Group Targets Rs 1200 Crore Turnover by 2030 - www.lokmattimes.com

 Shrijee Lifestyle Group Targets Rs 1200 Crore Turnover by 2030

-Mumbai (Maharashtra) [India], August 15: Established by Deshbandhu Kagzi in the year 1970, the SHRIJEE brand started as a ...
+PNN Mumbai (Maharashtra) [India], August 15: Established by Deshbandhu Kagzi in the year 1970, the SHRIJEE brand started as ...

 Brijendra Kagzi, Chairman & Managing Director of Shrijee Lifestyle Group continues to steer the Group towards new heights, backed by a New Dynamic Team led by his elder son, Abhay Kagzi, and supported by his younger son, Krishang Kagzi.
 This new generation is energizing the company by leveraging Shrijee's core strengths and loyal customer base, while harnessing modern tools like AI (Artificial Intelligence) and analytics to drive growth.